hasan-farooq/algo-problems/README.md

 # Problems on Data Structures & Algotithms
-This repository contains Python implementations for Data Structures &amp; Algorithms Problem.
+This repository contains Python implementations for Data Structures &amp; Algorithms Problems.

-This can be helpful for revising the Data Structures & Design of Algorithms.

 The problems are described in the "Tasks" file